kasei/sparql11-protocolvalidator/README.md

 ***

-*bad-multiple-queries* - invoke query operation with more than one query string
+*bad_multiple_queries* - invoke query operation with more than one query string

 		GET /sparql?query=ASK%20%7B%7D&query=SELECT%20%2A%20%7B%7D